fabacab/awesome-cybersecurity-blueteam/README.md

 ### Sandboxes

 - [Bubblewrap](https://github.com/containers/bubblewrap) - Sandboxing tool for use by unprivileged Linux users capable of restricting access to parts of the operating system or user data.
+- [Dangerzone](https://dangerzone.rocks/) - Take potentially dangerous PDFs, office documents, or images and convert them to a safe PDF.
 - [Firejail](https://firejail.wordpress.com/) - SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.

 ## Incident Response tools